 Where is India?

 India is located in South Asia.
-It has 7000 kilometers of coastline on the Indian Ocean, the third largest body of water in the world.
+It has 7000 kilometers of coastline on the Indian Ocean, the third-largest body of water in the world.
 Three islands are near India, Sri Lanka, Indonesia, and the Maldives.
 India also shares borders with China, Bhutan, Nepal, Bangladesh, Pakistan, and Myanmar.
-It should also be mentioned that there is also a disputed border with Afghanistan, but that’s another topic for another article.
+It should also be mentioned that there is also a disputed border with Afghanistan and ongoing issues with Kashmir with Pakistan, but that’s another topic for another article.

-Much like the United States, India has 28 states, that each have their own elected governments.
+Much like the United States, India has 28 states, that each has its own elected government.
 There are some differences though, India has the National Territory of Delhi and 6 Union Territories.
 China currently has a larger population than India, however by 2030, India is expected to surpass China and become the most populated country in the world.

 There are also three archipelagos in India.
-In West Bengal you find the Sunderbans, Lakshadweep on the southwest coast, and a chain of volcanic islands in the southeast called the Nicobar and Andaman Islands.
+In West Bengal, you find the Sunderbans, Lakshadweep on the southwest coast, and a chain of volcanic islands in the southeast called the Nicobar and the Andaman Islands.

-India has been a country for many centuries and its rich culture and heritage has been preserved for the most part.
+India has been a country for many centuries and its rich culture and heritage have been preserved for the most part.
 While traveling in India, you will be exposed to some of the most wonderful cultural monuments in the world.
-India’s culture is partly created from invaders and immigrants who have arrived here over the years.
-The Taj Mahal and other examples of Islamic Architecture are left over from the Mughal Dynasty that ruled between 1526 and 1857.
+India’s culture is partly created by invaders and immigrants who have arrived here over the years.
+The Taj Mahal and other examples of Islamic Architecture are leftover from the Mughal Dynasty that ruled between 1526 and 1857.

-Another large part of Indian culture is their music.
+Another large part of Indian culture is its music.
 There are many types of music to be found during your travels to India.
-Some of the most interesting music is the folk music you will find as you travel through different parts of India.
+Some of the most interesting music is folk music you will find as you travel through different parts of India.
 There are also interpretive dances that are performed by the people there.
 They tell epic stories based on Indian legends and are very spiritual and devotional.
-There is a lot of popular music as well, including Filmi Music and two well known forms of classical music you might hear are Hindustani and Carnatic Music.
+There is a lot of popular music as well, including Filmi Music and two well-known forms of classical music you might hear are Hindustani and Carnatic Music.